rasika2012/openchoreo/samples/configuring-choreo/add-new-environment/README.md

 # Create a new Environment
 This guide demonstrates how to create new environments in Choreo.
 Environments help organize and manage different stages of the application lifecycle, such as development, testing, and production.
 The environment is bound to a specific data plane in Choreo.
+We will create three such environments in the new organization created.

 ## Deploy in Choreo
 Use the following command to create new environments.